 About VMFA on the Road

 In 1953, VMFA became one of the first museums in the world to have an Artmobile.
 For four decades, as many as four Artmobiles toured 59 exhibitions and served more than 2.5 million Virginians.
-Due to conservation concerns and the fragility of traveling works of art, VMFA replaced the program in the early 1990s with a strategy to develop stronger partnerships with schools, community centers, and museums around the state.
+Due to conservation concerns and the fragility of traveling works of art, VMFA replaced the program in the early 1990s with a Statewide Partners program to deepen partnerships with schools, community centers, and museums around the state.

-VMFA relaunched its state-of-the-art traveling museum and art studio called VMFA on the Road in October 2018.
-The climate-controlled 53-foot Volvo trailer includes Wi-Fi to connect visitors with VMFA educators and interactive components to meet their 21st-century expectations.
-The main attraction of VMFA on the Road, however, is the opportunity for residents of the Commonwealth where they are, inviting them to step inside and experience authentic works of art from VMFA’s collection up close.
-VMFA on the Road is traveling to remote corners of Virginia by way of the museum’s Statewide Partners program, which includes 1,000 locations — from community centers and small museums to colleges and universities.
+VMFA on the Road meets residents of the Commonwealth where they are, inviting them to step inside and experience authentic works of art from VMFA’s collection up close and in person.
+VMFA on the Road is traveling to all corners of Virginia.
+The stops are selected from among the museum’s Statewide Partners program, which includes 1,000 locations, from community centers and small museums to colleges and universities.
 We’re coming to a town near you, Virginia!

 We are also grateful to the following donors whose generous gifts made the launch of VMFA on the Road possible:

 The Commonwealth of Virginia | The Council of the Virginia Museum of Fine Arts

 The William and Mary Greve Foundation, Inc. | The Francena T. Harrison Foundation

 Mr. and Mrs. William T. Miller | Dr. and Mrs. Harry A. Wellons, Jr.